openeverest/governance/GOVERNANCE.md

 > **"Simplifying database management.
 Everywhere."**

-Managing stateful workloads remains a significant hurdle for many engineering teams, p articularly when moving away from managed cloud services.
+Managing stateful workloads remains a significant hurdle for many engineering teams, particularly when moving away from managed cloud services.
 Our vision is simple: enable teams to run databases anywhere—on-premise, hybrid, or multi-cloud—without sacrificing usability, security, or reliability.

 While Kubernetes Operators exist to solve this, they often demand a steep learning curve and deep familiarity with specific Custom Resources (CRs).